-This information explains what to expect before, during, and after your bone marrow harvesting at Memorial Sloan Kettering (MSK).
-In this resource, the words “you” and “your” refer to you or your child.
+This information explains what to expect before, during, and after your bone marrow harvesting at MSK.

 Bone marrow is soft, spongy tissue.
 It’s found in the center of the larger bones in your body (such as your hip, breastbone, and pelvis).
 Bone marrow has many stem cells in it.
 Stem cells are immature cells that make all the blood cells in your body.
 This includes:

-• White blood cells that help your body fight infections and other diseases.
+- White blood cells that help your body fight infections and other diseases.

-• Red blood cells that carry oxygen from your lungs to the rest of your body.
+- Red blood cells that carry oxygen from your lungs to the rest of your body.

-• Platelets that stop you from bleeding and help your wounds heal.
+- Platelets that stop you from bleeding and help your wounds heal.

 Bone marrow harvesting is a procedure to harvest (collect) stem cells from your bone marrow.
 The stem cells are then used for a stem cell transplant.
 They can be used for either an autologous (aw-TAH-luh-gus) or an allogeneic (A-loh-jeh-NAY-ik) transplant.

-• In an autologous stem cell transplant, your stem cells are harvested and then given back to you on the day of your transplant.
+- In an autologous stem cell transplant, your stem cells are harvested and then given back to you on the day of your transplant.
 The stem cells that are put back into your body will grow and mature into new blood cells.

-• In an allogeneic stem cell transplant, your stem cells are harvested and then donated (given) to the person who’s getting the transplant.
+- In an allogeneic stem cell transplant, your stem cells are harvested and then donated (given) to the person who’s getting the transplant.
 Your body will naturally replace the stem cells you donated within 2 to 3 months after your procedure.

 Bone marrow can be collected from different places on your body, such as the front and back of your hips, and your breastbone.
 These places are called harvest sites.
 The most common harvest site is the back of the hips.

-Ask about your medications
+Ask about your medicines

-Make sure your healthcare provider knows all the medications you’re taking.
-This includes prescription and over-the-counter medications, patches, and creams.
-Ask if you should stop taking any of your medications before your procedure.
-Some medications may suppress bone marrow (reduce the number of stem cells in your bone marrow).
-If you’re taking one of these medications, you’ll need to stop taking it for a short time.
+Ask if you should stop taking any of your medicines before your procedure.
+Some medicines may suppress bone marrow (reduce the number of stem cells in your bone marrow).
+If you’re taking one of these medicines, you’ll need to stop taking it for a short time.

-• Aspirin and medications that contain aspirin
+- Aspirin and medicines that contain aspirin

-• Nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen (Motrin®, Advil®) and naproxen (Aleve®)
+- Nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen (Motrin®, Advil®) and naproxen (Aleve®)

-• Vitamin E
+- Vitamin E

-• Blood thinners (anticoagulants)
+- Blood thinners (anticoagulants)

 Allergies